deckhouse/virtualization/docs/USER_GUIDE.md

 - Migration is only available for virtual machines in the `Running` state.
 - Migration is only supported between disks of the same type: `Block` ↔ `Block`, `FileSystem` ↔ `FileSystem`; conversion between different types is not possible.
-- Migration is only supported for disks attached statically via the `.spec.blockDeviceRefs` parameter in the virtual machine specification.
-- If a disk was attached via the VirtualMachineBlockDeviceAttachments resource, it must be temporarily reattached directly for migration by specifying the disk name in `.spec.blockDeviceRefs`.
 {{< /alert >}}

 Example of migrating a disk to the `new-storage-class-name` StorageClass: